Mezekr/mezekrweldu/README.md

 ### Teck stack

-This page is a static web site created with
+This page is a static web site created with.

 -   HtML
 -   CSS
+-   Javascript